 CARSON CITY — The state’s projected $2 billion budget hole has gotten $100 million deeper, but Assembly Speaker Barbara Buckley refused to say today whether her party will support any tax increases.

 The Las Vegas Democrat said during her party’s weekly news conference that there will be no announcement about any tax increases until legislators complete a review of Gov. Jim Gibbons’ proposed $6.17 billion, two-year general fund budget.

-“We are doing a methodical process,” said Buckley.
+“We are doing a methodical process,” Buckley said.
 “We start at the beginning.
 What budget items have to be cut in light of the unprecedented downturn?
 What should be reformed?
 What should be preserved?

 “That is what we are doing every morning.
 We are going to continue to do that.”

 Democrats plan to finish that review in March and then come up with recommendations in April on possible tax increases.

 They have come under increasing criticism from Gibbons and some in the media because they have criticized Gibbons’ budget without offering any alternatives.